attainu/fullstack-project-karan-kumar-au9/README.md

 > Complete E-commerce site built with Node.js, React, Redux, Express, MongoDB

 More about this project and course on Udemy.
-Course Name: [MERN Stack Full Ecommerce Site - Using React, Redux, Node.j](https://www.udemy.com/course/3678044)

-### Env Variables

-Add your config variables values in the config.env file in backend/config folder as shown in the course.
+Course Name

 ### Install Dependencies (Frontend)